Liouville theorems for nonlocal Lane--Emden inequalities with degenerate kernels: Introduction

-For convenience, although we primarily focus on the operator $\mathcal{L}_K$ with an even and uniformly elliptic kernel, the proof of Theorem \ref{thm:main} relies only on the self-adjoint property of the operator and the specific cutoff estimate.
-Thus, the argument remains valid without change for any self-adjoint operator $\mathcal{L}$ that satisfies a similar estimate.
-To be precise, let $\eta_R(x) = \eta(x/R)$ be a standard scaling of a smooth cutoff function $\eta$ such that $\eta \equiv 1$ in $B_1$ and $\text{supp}(\eta) \subset B_2$.
-We then obtain the following result as an immediate consequence.
+Although we focus on the operator $\mathcal{L}_K$ with a kernel satisfying \eqref{eq:K-assump}, the proof of Theorem~\ref{thm:main} uses only the weak formulation and the decay estimate of Lemma~\ref{lem:cutoff-K} for the operator applied to cutoff functions.
+The argument therefore applies to any operator $\mathcal{L}$ whose formal adjoint satisfies a similar estimate, where a weak supersolution of $\mathcal{L} u \ge |u|^q$ is understood as in Definition~\ref{def:weak_sol} with $\mathcal{L}_K$ replaced by $\mathcal{L}^\ast$.
+In the statement below, $\varphi_R(x) = \varphi(x/R)$ is the standard rescaling of a smooth cutoff function $\varphi$ such that $\varphi \equiv 1$ in $B_1$ and $\text{supp}(\varphi) \subset B_2$.